microsoft/semantic-kernel/docs/decisions/0012-semantic-function-multiple-model-support.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Use Cases

+In scope for Semantic Kernel V1.0

-* Select Model Request Settings by Default Service Id
+* Select Model Request Settings by Service Id.
+  * A Service Id uniquely identifies a registered AI Service and is typically defined in the scope of an application.
-* Select Model Request Settings by Model Id
+* Select Model Request Settings by Model Id.
+  * A Model Id uniquely identifies a Large Language Model.
+Multiple AI service providers can support the same LLM.
-* Select AI Service and Model Request Settings By Developer Defined Strategy
+* Select AI Service and Model Request Settings By Developer Defined Strategy.
+  * A Developer Defined Strategy is a code first approach where a developer provides the logic.

+Out of scope for V1.0

+* Select Model Request Settings by Provider Id and Model Id
+  * A Provider Id uniquely identifies an AI provider e.g. "Azure OpenAI", "OpenAI", "Hugging Face"

 ## Decision Outcome